Ontario Energy Board customer service rules strengthen consumer protection

 How it works:

-- Your utility will add up your bills for the last 12 months and divide the total by 12 to get the average.
+- Typically, your utility will add up your bills for the last 12 months and divide the total by 12 to get the average.
 That is the amount they will bill you each month.

-- You may also have to sign up to have your payments automatically withdrawn from your bank account.
+- You may sign up to have your payments automatically withdrawn from your bank account.

 - Your utility will review your equal monthly payment plan at least once per calendar year to make sure you have not paid too much or too little.